DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Related work

-\paragraph{Surface Segmentation} Instead of directly identifying the features, methods based on surface segmentation identify surface patches first and then classify as features the boundary of these patches \cite{Lin:2017}.
-Additional priors can be used to help the segmentation, for example, for patches that are known to be developable \cite{Lee:2016}.

-These methods require to have access to the entire model, differently from our method that can also be used on single views or incomplete models.
+\emph{Surface Segmentation.} Instead of directly detecting features, methods based on surface segmentation identify surface patches first and then classify them as features the interface between them~\cite{Lin:2017}.
+Additional priors can be used to help the segmentation, for example, for patches that are known to be developable~\cite{Lee:2016}.
+Several works~\cite{li2019supervised,sharma2020parsenet,le2021cpfn} have attempted to fit surface patches after segmentation, however these approaches do not use feature curves and produce a disconnected set of surface patches with rough boundaries.
+These methods inherently require the entire model and cannot be applied to single views or incomplete models.
+Differently, our approach is directly applicable to incomplete data.

-\paragraph{Analytic Feature and Patch Fitting} Feature fitting methods use a global instead of a local approach: they fit a predefined set of primitives \cite{cao2016curve,torrente2018recognition} to large regions of the mesh.
-These approaches are inherently more resilient to noise but increase the computation cost and require the features to be contained within a set of predefined shapes.
-Typical choices of features vary from a pair of planes sharing one edge \cite{Lin:2015:line} to spline curves and surfaces.
+\emph{Patch Fitting.} Feature fitting methods use a predefined set of primitives~\cite{cao2016curve,torrente2018recognition} which are fitted to large regions of the mesh.
+These approaches are inherently more resilient to noise but increase the computational cost and require the features to be contained within a set of predefined shapes.
+Typical choices of features vary from a pair of planes sharing one edge~\cite{Lin:2015:line} to spline curves.

-A related, but somewhat distinct method \cite{daniels2007robust,daniels2008spline} relies on robust moving least squares (RMLS) \cite{fleishman2005robust}.
-This approach uses the quality of the local RMLS fit to determine the number of separate patches locally, and compute sharp feature points as surface intersections, with several additional processing stages to obtain feature curves in the end.
-As with other categories, a number of parameters need to be adjusted to obtain good results.
+A related, but somewhat distinct method~\cite{daniels2007robust,daniels2008spline} relies on robust moving least squares (RMLS) \cite{fleishman2005robust}.
+This approach uses the quality of the local RMLS fit to determine the number of separate patches locally, and computes curve feature points as surface intersections, with several additional processing stages to obtain feature curves in the end.
+As with other categories, many parameters need to be adjusted to obtain good results.

-\paragraph{Ground Truth and Representations} The lack of large scale datasets with annotated ground truth features hindered the objective evaluation of sharp estimation techniques, and especially the comparison between different methods.
-Only recently, multiple large scale datasets with annotated features have been released \cite{willis2020fusion,koch2019abc,sangpil2020large}.
-In this work, we provide the first large-scale, objective comparison of algorithms working on triangle meshes and point clouds, by using the ABC dataset \cite{koch2019abc}.
+\emph{Ground Truth and Representations.} Only recently, multiple synthetic large-scale datasets with annotated features have been released~\cite{willis2020fusion,koch2019abc,sangpil2020large}.
+In this work, we provide the first large-scale, objective comparison of algorithms working on triangle meshes and point clouds using the ABC dataset~\cite{koch2019abc} and a real scan dataset derived from it.